 Because of the blood of Jesus, we can be forgiven of our sins, and the separation between us and God is removed.

-But notice that for us to be forgiven, something is first required of us—we must confess our sins to God.
+But notice that for us to be forgiven, something is first required of us: we must confess our sins to God.
 When we confess, He is faithful to forgive us.

 Sometimes after we confess, we may not feel forgiven.
 But how we feel doesn’t determine whether we’re actually forgiven.
-The fact is that if we’ve confessed to God, we are forgiven and cleansed.
+The fact is that if we’ve confessed our sins to God, we are forgiven and cleansed.
 The blood of Jesus satisfies God.
 According to God’s own word, when we confess our sins to Him, we’re forgiven and have the right to come boldly into God’s presence.
-The separation is removed, and we can enjoy fellowship with God again.
+The separation is removed, and we can enjoy fellowship with Him again.